Date April 19, 2024

 We consider one of the markers of an excellent investment program to be transparency for stakeholders.
 Our annual reports detail our asset allocation, insights on our strategy, investment performance and other metrics.
 We model it on Warren Buffett’s letters to Berkshire Hathaway shareholders by making it comprehensive but written for a broad audience.
 We also make presentations to Brown students, alumni, staff, faculty — really anybody who has the interest and patience to understand how the endowment is invested.

 In terms of the endowment’s direct investments, we file a publicly accessible Form 13F with the U.S. Securities and Exchange Commission on a quarterly basis.
-We often explain to students and other groups how to access this form, in part to make clear that the endowment does not hold shares in the companies that have often been at the center of campus debates.
+We often explain to students and other groups how to access this form, in part to make clear that the endowment does not directly hold shares in the companies that have often been at the center of campus debates.

 Of course the majority of the endowment is invested with managers we have hired to invest on Brown’s behalf.
 We are contractually bound to refrain from disclosing these managers’ identities or the contents of their portfolios, just as they are bound to refrain from disclosing their investors.
 For an investment manager, the content of their portfolio is really the product they sell.
 It is the intellectual property of that firm, and if it were widely known in real time, it would become valueless.
 So confidentiality is a critical and essential requirement.